Authorization Holds

 Authorization Holds Configuration

 We strongly recommend that you use an end-to-end test to test any configuration changes in your sandbox environment before implementing them in your production environment.
+The test should check that the hourly AUTHORIZATION_HOLDS_EXPIRATION cron job correctly sets authorization holds to expired.
+To perform a test on holds in the past contact us through Mambu Support so that we can assist you with manipulating the data in the database.

 The authorization holds configuration determines the expiration period for authorization holds in days.
-The default value is seven days but you can change it.
+The default value is seven days but it can be changed.
 You may also specify different expiry periods for specific merchant category codes (MCC).
+You may configure authorization holds settings either through the Mambu UI or via the API.
+For more information, see Authorization Holds Configuration.

 Please Note